Philosophy (PHIL)

 PHIL 3670 Nineteenth-Century German Philosophy (3 credits)

-Examination of the philosophical developments in Germany from the post-Kantian idealism of Fichte, Schelling and Hegel to the thought of Nietzsche.
-Authors may include figures such as Schopenhauer and Marx.
+Examines developments in German philosophical thought from the post-Kantian idealism of Fichte, Schelling and Hegel to the thought of Nietzsche.
+Can include the study of philosophers ranging from Schopenhauer to Marx.

 Level of Study: Undergraduate